flxzt/rnote/README.md

 # Rnote
 > Sketch and take handwritten notes.

-Rnote is a simple vector-based drawing application for sketching, handwritten notes and to annotate documents and pictures.
+Rnote is a vector-based drawing app for sketching, handwritten notes and to annotate documents and pictures.
+Targeted at students, teachers and those who own a drawing tablet, it provides features like PDF and picture import and export, an infinite canvas and an adaptive UI for big and small screens.

 Written in Rust and GTK4.

+**Features**
+- Adaptive UI focused on stylus input
+- Pressure-sensitive stylus input with different and configurable stroke styles
+- Draw many different shapes with the shape tool
+- Move, rotate, resize and modify existing content with the selection tool
+- Different document expand layouts ( fixed pages, continuous vertical, infinite in every direction )
+- Customizable background colors, patterns, sizes
+- Customizable page format
+- Reconfigurable stylus button shortcuts
+- An integrated workspace browser for quick access to related media files
+- Drag & drop, clipboard support
+- PDF, bitmap and SVG image import
+- Save the documents in the native `.rnote` file format
+- Document and selection export to SVG, PDF
+- Autosave, printing

 **Disclaimer**
 This is my first Rust and GTK project and I am learning as I go along.
 Expect some bugs and crashes.